saratona/KSQLDB/README.md

 ## The connectors

+Kafka Connect is an open source component of Apache Kafka® that simplifies loading and exporting data between Kafka and external systems.
+Using ksqlDB, you can run any Kafka Connect connector by embedding it in ksqlDB's servers: ksqlDB can double as a Connect server and will run a Distributed Mode cluster co-located on the ksqlDB server instance.

-Using Kafka Connect, a Kafka source connector [Server Sent Events Source Connector](https://www.confluent.io/hub/cjmatta/kafka-connect-sse) (kafka-connect-sse) streams raw messages from Wkimedia data, and a custom Kafka Connect transform [Kafka Connect JSON Schema Trasformations](https://www.confluent.io/hub/jcustenborder/kafka-connect-json-schema) (kafka-connect-json-schema) transforms these messages and then the messages are written to a Kafka cluster.
+A Kafka source connector [Server Sent Events Source Connector](https://www.confluent.io/hub/cjmatta/kafka-connect-sse) (kafka-connect-sse) streams raw messages from Wkimedia data, a custom Kafka Connect transform [Kafka Connect JSON Schema Trasformations](https://www.confluent.io/hub/jcustenborder/kafka-connect-json-schema) (kafka-connect-json-schema) transforms these messages and then the messages are written to a Kafka cluster.
 This demo uses ksqlDB and a Kafka Streams application for data processing.
 Then a Kafka sink connector [ElasticSearch Sink Connector](https://www.confluent.io/hub/confluentinc/kafka-connect-elasticsearch) (kafka-connect-elasticsearch) streams the data out of Kafka, and the data is materialized into Elasticsearch for analysis by Kibana.
 [Confluent Kafka Replicator](https://www.confluent.io/hub/confluentinc/kafka-connect-replicator) (kafka-connect-replicator) is also copying messages from a topic to another topic in the same cluster.
 All data is using Confluent Schema Registry and Avro.

 In the folder ./connectors you find the Connectors described above, downloaded from Confluent Hub.